Surf Fishing from Your Truck on the Outer Banks: Setup Guide

 A waterproof tackle box (Plano 3700 or 3600 series) keeps salt and sand out of your terminal tackle.
 A small cooler holds bait separated from drinks and snacks.
 A larger cooler with a tray on top doubles as a workbench for cutting bait and re-rigging.

-Cape Point on Hatteras Island is legendary for big red drum and cobia in spring and fall.
-Ocracoke’s South Point and Pony Pen sloughs hold bluefish, drum, and pompano.
-The Carova 4×4 area is reliable for sea mullet, croaker, and pompano.
-See our where to drive on the beach guide for access.
+Cape Point on Hatteras Island, Ocracoke’s South Point, the Carova 4×4 area in the north — these are the classic destinations.
+See our where to drive on the beach guide for the access details.
 Always check our seasonal closures page — many fishing hotspots close seasonally for nesting.

 Park well above the high-tide line — incoming tides have ruined many fishing trips that started at dead low.
 Angle the truck so the tailgate or driver’s door blocks wind from your fishing area.
 Keep the driving lane clear; other drivers will be passing all day.